bogdan-veliscu/django-book/memory-bank/progress.md

 2. **Memory Usage**: Excessive memory usage, particularly during image processing - should be improved with the new image processing approach
 3. **Database Queries**: Inefficient database queries, especially in the feed and recent methods - should be resolved with the query optimizations
 4. **Caching Strategy**: Limited caching strategy that only benefits unauthenticated users - should be improved with the new caching strategy
+5. **Middleware Errors**: The GlobalCacheMiddleware was causing 500 errors when trying to access status_code on coroutine objects - now resolved with proper attribute checking and error handling

 ## Next Steps
 1. Monitor the performance of the optimized code in production